Britain's Ofcom fines mobile network operator Three 1.9 mln pounds

-June 16 Britain's telecoms regulator said on Friday it fined mobile network operator Three 1.9 million pounds ($2.43 million) for failing temporarily to provide emergency call service.
+June 16 (Reuters) - Britain's telecoms regulator said on Friday it fined mobile network operator Three 1.9 million pounds ($2.43 million) for failing temporarily to provide emergency call service.

 The operator, owned by Hong Kong's CK Hutchison Holdings , notified regulator Ofcom on Oct.
 6 of a temporary loss of service affecting customers in Kent, Hampshire and parts of London, Ofcom said.